joesb/helios360/content/handbook/why/you-need-a-cdo.md

 Importantly, the delivery principal should build themselves out of the systems and processes they design.

-[Jake Goldman](https://www.linkedin.com/in/jacobgoldman/){target=_blank rel="noreferrer nofollow ugc noopener"}, president and founder of [10up](https://10up.com/){target=_blank rel="noreferrer ugc noopener"}, talks about the importance of thinking about delivery processes as a product of the business itself.
+[Jake Goldman](https://www.linkedin.com/in/jacobgoldman/){target=_blank rel="noreferrer nofollow noopener"}, president and founder of [10up](https://10up.com/){target=_blank rel="noreferrer noopener"}, talks about the importance of thinking about delivery processes as a product of the business itself.

 They should be understood by everyone on the team, easy to explain to customers, replicable by those in the delivery team who need to use them.
 Moreover, if a customer or project needs to switch delivery personnel for whatever reason, it should not feel like a totally different experience.